seanko16/cybersecurity-portfolio/Cloud-Security/Google-Cloud-Cybersecurity-Certificate/Module-03-Course-03-IN_PROGRESS.md

 so far I've learned about TTL policies.
 TTL policies let us put an expiration time on a data asset.
-NOTE: the data asset becomes inaccessible after the TTL expires, but goolge notes that its easy to delete as the course described in the documentation. they are created/under under the "Firestore" section in the google cloud console.
+NOTE: the data asset becomes inaccessible after the TTL expires, but google notes that its easy to delete as the course described in the documentation. they are created/deleted under the "Firestore" section in the google cloud console.

 key words learned: